Frequently Asked Questions

 2.8.
 How do I apply?

 2.9.
-Is there any kind of restrictions we need to be aware of?
+Are there any kind of restrictions we need to be aware of?

 Yes.
 If applying to Track 2 (Ready-Made), REACH applicants will need to making use of data assets offered by project data providers for experimentation available at REACH Data Catalogue: https://data.reach-incubator.eu